flatpak/flatpak-docs/docs/building-simple-apps.rst

 The ``flatpak`` utility provides a simple set of commands for building and distributing applications.
 These allow creating new Flatpaks, into which new or existing applications can be built.

 This section describes how to build a simple application which doesn't require any additional dependencies outside of the runtime it is built against.
-In order to complete the examples, you should have completed the steps in Getting Setup first.
+In order to complete the examples, you should have completed the steps in `Getting Setup <getting-setup.html>`_ first.

 Creating an app
 ---------------